MonishaMallarapu/Python---Challenges/README.md

 # Python---Challenges
-The challeges are taken from different websites and the solutions are added in the repository.
+The challeges are taken from different websites and the solutions are added in this repository.